 Ask a business owner how their website is helping their business.
 You’re likely to find one thing in common.
 Most of them want more traffic.

 About 63% of marketers say that their biggest challenges are driving traffic and generating leads.
 In order to do that well, you have to get traffic.
-Not just traffic, but the right kind of traffic that converts.
+According to an expert SEO Cambridge company, sometimes getting traffic isn’t actually all that hard, but getting targeted traffic that leads to enquiries and sales is where the challenge lies.

 That process starts by doing a website traffic analysis.
 You’ll walk away with insights that tell you where your traffic is coming from and what those people do on your website.